User Feedback Clustering Prompts for Themed Insights

 2. Constrained taxonomy clustering

-Use this when you already know the categories you care about.
+Use this once you know the categories you care about.

 3. Sentiment + theme matrix